kiboschool/course-c4s-writing/src/communicating-for-success/reading-well/reading-self-assessments.md

 ## Assessing Reading Speed and Comprehension

-> 📝Complete the following reading speed and comprehension test
+> 📝 Complete the following reading speed and comprehension test

 (insert link)